WillBeebe/Rust-Boilerplate/README.md

 remove_nth_word(x: &str, y: usize) -> String
 ```

-Removes the nth word (zero indexed) from a slice and returns it as a string.
+Removes the nth word (zero indexed) from a slice.

 ```
 remove_nth_line(x: &str, y: usize) -> String
 ```

-Removes the nth line (zero indexed) from a slice and returns it as a string.
+Removes the nth line (zero indexed) from a slice.

 ```
 insert_word_at(x: &str, y: &str, z: usize) -> String
 ```

-Inserts a word at the nth position (zero indexed) of a slice and returns that as a string.
+Inserts a word at the nth position (zero indexed) of a slice.

 ```
 insert_line_at(x: &str, y: &str, z: usize) -> String
 ```

-Inserts a line at the nth position (zero indexed) of a slice and returns that as a string.
+Inserts a line at the nth position (zero indexed) of a slice.

 ```
 replace_word_at(x: &str, y: &str, z: usize) -> String
 ```

-Replaces a word at the nth position (zero indexed) of a slice and returns that as a string.
+Replaces a word at the nth position (zero indexed) of a slice.

 ```
 replace_line_at(x: &str, y: &str, z: usize) -> String
 ```

-Replaces a line at the nth position (zero indexed) of a slice and returns that as a string.
+Replaces a line at the nth position (zero indexed) of a slice.

 ## File IO